ivanhanigan/ivanhanigan.github.com.raw/_posts/2013-12-24-a-few-best-practices-for-statistical-programming.md

 #### Additional suggestions

 - Unit Testing (use testthat)
-- Re-factoring - as above, but with extra attention to system.time()
+- Create modular code with discrete chunks
+- Write functions as much as possible, put these into a personal 'misc' package